Welcome to the giant free library of easy French short stories.

 It simply lists popular animals in Canada, which is nice if you ever want to travel to French Canada to study French!

 “Les Animaux du Canada” also teaches simple but ubiquitous phrases such as Il vit au … (It lives in…) and Voici un … (This is a…).

-Which of these websites appeals to you the most?
+Which of these free websites for French stories appeals to you the most?

 Open up a new tab on your browser, and get to reading some of these delightful easy French short stories.